 In California, Penal Code (PC) §148.3 lists the specific penalties for making a prank 911 call.
 The penal code makes it illegal for California residents to report or cause someone else to report an emergency that is knowingly fake to a government agency.

-Your personal and professional reputations could be in jeopardy.
+Your personal and professional reputations could also be in jeopardy.
 If you are in the middle of a child custody battle, your visitation and custody rights could be in jeopardy.
 A conviction could also result in loss of firearm rights, disqualification from federal student aid, and other collateral penalties.

 For a free legal consultation, call (310) 896-2723